 Our teachers have used the Covid-19 pandemic as a topic and developed a series of subject activities, turning the crisis into an educational opportunity.
 For example:

 Literacy (Chinese Language)

-Students are guided by teachers to research COVID-19 and also teach them about love and gratitude for those who helped others in need.
-Students can choose from a variety of mediums to share their findings about COVID-19 and preventive measures.
+Students are guided by teachers to research Covid-19 and also teach them about love and gratitude for those who helped others in need.
+Students can choose from a variety of mediums to share their findings of Covid-19 and preventive measures.
 For example; making posters, speech presentations, recording a song or mini play and interviewing family and friends about the topic.

 MFL (English Language)

 Teachers help students to understand the global pandemic and learn vocabulary related to the topic.
-Students choose from a variety of mediums to share their findings about current events.
-This can be for example; making posters, PowerPoint presentations and recording a speech or a mini play.
+Students choose from a variety of mediums to share their findings of current events.
+This can be for example; making posters, PowerPoint presentations and recording a speech or a mini-play.